Rebecca Mbithi: Background and education

 Her second degree is a Master of Business Administration in Strategic Management, awarded by the United States International University Africa, in Nairobi, Kenya's capital city.
 She is also a Certified Public Accountant, and a Certified Public Secretary.

 Career

 Before she joined Family Bank, Mbithi worked at Kenya Tea Development Agencies (KTDA) and at Rift Valley Railways.
 At the time she was appointed CEO, she was the Company Secretary and Director of Legal Services at Family Bank, a position she had held since 2015.
 Her appointment as Managing Director of Family Bank is subject to approval by the Central Bank of Kenya, the county's central bank and national banking regulator.
 She replaces David Thuku, who resigned from the bank in September 2018, to pursue personal interests.
 He stayed on at the bank while a replacement was being recruited.
 In October 2019, the Central Bank of Kenya approved the appointment of Rebecca Mbithi as the chief executive of Family Bank.

+After five years as CEO at Family Bank, she resigned and left the bank to pursue other opportunities.
+She was replaced by Nancy Njau, the former Acting Chief Commercial Officer at the same bank.